mmxw/dietlogue/README.md

     dob = models.DateField(max_length=8)
     profile_image = models.CharField(max_length=500, blank=True)
 ```

-#### Create new log
+### Frontend
-After setting up the frontend we went working on separate component.
-I have started working on create new log component.
-I have used React Select component for food selection pulling the data from our food database.
-After that I created a helper function to show a hint data for selected product.
+**Create new log**: we used React Select component for food selection pulling the data from our food database.
+We also have a helper function to show a hint data for selected product.

 ```JavaScript
 dataHelper = () => {